arrayio/array-io-keychain/README.md

  - libfc.a
  - libgraphene_utilities.a
  - libsecp256k1.a
-  These files are built in the project https://github.com/arrayio/array-io-core.git

-put these libraries into directory of cloned source *./3rd-party-components/lib*
+ These files are built in the project https://github.com/arrayio/array-io-core.git Put these libraries into directory of cloned source *./3rd-party-components/lib*

 **Compiling and Installing from Source**
 ```